grpc/proposal/A36-xds-for-servers.md

 install an `AtomicReference<ServerInterceptor>`-backed interceptor in the built server and pass the listening port and interceptor reference to the xDS-aware server when constructed.
-Since interceptors cannot be removed once installed, the builder may only be used once; `build()` should throw if called a second time.
-To allow the `XdsServerBuilder` to create addition servers if necessary, mutation of the builder after `build()` should also throw.
+Since interceptors cannot be removed once installed, the builder may only be used once; `build()` should throw if called more than once.
+To allow the `XdsServerBuilder` to create additional servers if necessary, mutation of the builder after `build()` should also throw.

 The xDS-aware server’s `start()` will create the `XdsClient` with the passed